rroehl/EC2StartStopInstances/README.md

 Ensure that the Java class zip files is in the S3 bucket and then run the "stopstartEC2" CloudFormation script via console or AWS CLI.
 It will prompt for:

     a.)
-IAM role name that will be created amd used by the Lambda function - The CloudFormation created IAM role allows Lambda fn to start and stop instances and send notifications to SNS.
+IAM role name that will be created and used by the Lambda function - The CloudFormation created IAM role allows Lambda fn to start and stop instances and send notifications to SNS.
 It will be created. b.)
 Lambda function name - The name of the Lambda function. c.)
 Lambda function timeout - he function execution time (in seconds) after which Lambda terminates the function.
 It has to be greater that the longest instance startup or stopping time (300 sec. is the max.). d.)
 Lambda function memory usage size - The amount of memory, in MB, that is allocated to your Lambda function.